nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanostructured:** Pertaining to the nanostructured nature of the carriers used for drug delivery.

-### Expanded Definition and Usage\nNano-drug cancer drug carriers are revolutionizing the field of oncology by offering solutions to some of the most challenging aspects of cancer treatment.
+### Expanded Definition and Usage:
+Nano-drug cancer drug carriers are revolutionizing the field of oncology by offering solutions to some of the most challenging aspects of cancer treatment.
 The ability to precisely target cancer cells with minimal impact on healthy tissue significantly reduces the side effects commonly associated with chemotherapy.
 Moreover, by overcoming biological barriers and improving drug solubility and bioavailability, these carriers enhance the therapeutic index of anticancer drugs.
 This class of technology is continually evolving, with ongoing research into new materials, targeting mechanisms, and release profiles to expand their effectiveness and safety further.